FAQs

 The new Student Contribution will be allowable for tax relief only where families with two or more children are liable for the Student Contribution charge.

-No. Free Fees or grants are available for repeat years except under exceptional Medical Circumstances.
+No. Free Fees or grants are not available for repeat years.
+SUSI may accept some repeat students under exceptional circumstances but DCU plays no role in this process.

 Full fee payment is due.